 *LIMIT YOUR TIME ON TASKS!

-I understand this might sound terrifying to you, but giving yourself a hard stop and sticking to it can be ever-so-freeing!
-The goal is “good enough.”
-Settling into sufficiency will take practice, but you will get there!
+Practice letting “good enough” be good enough.
+I understand this might sound terrifying to your brain, but giving yourself a hard stop and sticking to it can be ever-so-liberating!

-If you’ve been stuck in a mindset of perfectionism, I encourage you to give these practices a try.
+If you’ve been stuck in the perfectionism trap, I encourage you to give these practices a try.

 You are here for expansion.